rust-lang/book/second-edition/src/ch12-04-testing-the-librarys-functionality.md

 lot going on here as is -->
 <!-- The reason we mention refactoring here is that it's a key step in the TDD
 method that we were implicitly using before.
-Now that we've added text to the beginning of this section to explictly mention that we're doing TDD and what the steps are, we want to address the "refactor" step.
+Now that we've added text to the beginning of this section to explicitly mention that we're doing TDD and what the steps are, we want to address the "refactor" step.
 People who have some experience with Rust might also look at this example and wonder why we're not doing this in a different way, and be concerned that we're not teaching the